Energy and Natural Resources

 Dr. Gosar sits on the House Committee on Natural Resources, an incredibly important committee for Arizona’s 4th Congressional District.
 The Committee has jurisdiction over federal water, land, energy, and Native American policies.

-Paul is the Vice-Chairman of the House Committee on Natural Resources Subcommittee on Water, Power, and Oceans.
-Dr. Gosar is also the Vice-Chairman of the Congressional Western Caucus.
+Paul is the Chairman of the House Committee on Natural Resources Subcommittee on Energy and Minerals.
+Dr. Gosar is also the Chairman of the Congressional Western Caucus.

 In July of 2016, the House passed the first Interior Appropriations Act in seven years and Dr. Gosar played a huge role.
 The final bill contained numerous Gosar amendments and legislative initiatives including: